wp-plugins/warm-cache/readme.txt

 > Ask your webhost how to set up a get call using wget or curl

 I have set up the cronjob but the stats table on the plugin page remains empty.
-> If you have object caching such as W3 total cache, the statistics cannot be read.
+> If you have object caching such as W3 total cache, the statistics cannot be read.<br>
 A help topic about this is placed <a href="http://wordpress.org/support/topic/plugin-w3-total-cache-strange-transient-problem?replies=1">on the support forums</a>.
+Note that the script is crawling your XML file (check your webhosts access log), but you cannot see the statistics.